 Easy peasy, done in one afternoon and swoon-worthy!

-For now, I’m keeping the clear shades, until I find vintage, wide mouthed mason jars.
+For now, I’m keeping the clear shades, until I find vintage, large mason jars.